mcfiredrill/mcfiredrill.github.io/_posts/2017-08-23-getting-started-with-ember-cli-rails.md

 We are going to assuming you have a rails app like this one.
 It's just a base rails app with one model, Post, that has title and body fields.

-## install ember-cli-rails and ams
+## Install ember-cli-rails and ams

 Add these lines to your Gemfile and run bundle install.